gchhablani/ReCAM/README.md

 # ReCAM
 Our repository for the code, literature review, and results on SemEval-2021 Task 4:  Reading Comprehension of Abstract Meaning

+## Usage
+1. Run the setup.py file for imports to work : `python setup.py install`

 ## Tasks